 To be fair it isn’t just the individual traveller’s fault, the media, endless stories from worried parents, other inexperienced backpackers or even local Indians themselves all help shape a negative stereotype of India.
 But how much do the expectations of what travellers think may happen colour their experience in a negative way?

 I recently spoke to a young backpacker who had visited India on a relatively short snap year.
 She had heard all the stories about solo female travel in India; she had heard about how dangerous it is for a woman to travel there and had been lauded and berated alike for being ‘brave’ enough to dare to do it solo.
-She had heard all about the leering gazes of the men, about the obvious fact that all men are potential rapists because, you know, they are men, and how you should ignore any and every vendor who wants to sell you something because everyone is out to con you.
+She had heard all about the leering gazes of the misogynistic men, about the obvious fact that all men are potential rapists because, you know, they are men, and how you should ignore any and every vendor who wants to sell you something because everyone is out to con you.

 She proudly told me of the time she very publicly and loudly yelled at and berated a man for daring to try and block her way when walking through a market, only realising after the fact he was trying to stop her from walking directly into the path of one of those impossibly stacked carts that was hurtling through the crowded streets.
-She walked away of course and considered it a funny story of how she was so brave and ’empowered’ for being solo and what a silly mistake she made, but you know, you have to be careful ‘as a woman’ right?
+She walked away of course and considered it a funny story of how she was so brave and ’empowered’ for defending herself as a solo woman and what a silly mistake she made, but you know, you have to be careful ‘as a woman’ right?
 So that extreme response toward that poor guy was totally justified.

 It’s probably a good thing you can’t see my eyes rolling so far back up into my head right now.